Subscribe to updates

 A key item on the agenda was the proposed adoption of Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982, which would designate all streets within the Buckinghamshire Council area as Consent Streets

-for street trading purposes from 1st October 2026.
-This measure aims to establish a clear and consistent framework for regulating street trading across the county, promoting public safety, preventing crime and disorder, and enhancing the character of the council's area.
+from 1 October 2026.
+This would revoke previous street trading designations made by the former district councils.
+The aim of this unified approach is to provide a consistent framework for regulating street trading, promoting public safety, preventing crime and disorder, and enhancing the character of the council's area.
 The report indicated that no objections or representations were received during the statutory notice period.

 The Council was scheduled to consider a recommendation from the Standards and General Purposes Committee to amend the Code of Conduct.
-The proposed amendment seeks to enhance transparency by requiring Members to declare in their Register of Interests any allowances or fees received from outside bodies to which they have been appointed by virtue of their role as a Buckinghamshire Councillor.
-This would include the monetary value of such allowances or expenses, making this information publicly accessible in a central location.
+The proposed amendment would require councillors to declare in their Register of Interests any allowances or fees received from outside bodies to which they have been appointed by virtue of their role as a Buckinghamshire Councillor.
+This aims to centralise information on remuneration received by councillors from external organisations, making it more accessible to the public.

 Members Allowances Scheme 2026-27

-The Council was asked to note and endorse the Members' Allowances Scheme for the upcoming year.
-This annual requirement ensures the formal adoption of the scheme, which is based on the Council's previous decision to apply an index linked to the Local Government Pay Award for staff.
+The Council was due to formally adopt the Members' Allowances Scheme for the upcoming year.
+The scheme for 2026-27 was based on the Council's previous decision to only apply an index linked to the Local Government Pay Award for staff, with no other changes anticipated.
 The scheme outlines a Basic Allowance for all councillors, Special Responsibility Allowances for those with additional duties, and provisions for travel, subsistence, and dependent carers' allowances.
-It also notes the upcoming eligibility for elected Members to join the Local Government Pension Scheme from May 2026.

 Notices of Motion